Jason David Frank: Personal life

-Frank began attending a Christian church after the death of his brother.
+Frank began attending a Christian church after the death of his brother Erik.
 He married his first wife, Shawna, in 1994, and they had three children together before divorcing in 2001.
-In 2003, he married his second wife, Tammie, and the couple had one daughter.
-In 2022, Tammie filed for divorce, though subsequently she and Frank were attempting to reconcile.
+In 2003, he married his second wife, Tammie, and they had one daughter.
+In 2022, Tammie filed for divorce, though she and Frank were attempting to reconcile at the time of his death.